kevinzhuang01/project_leaders_2025/_profiles/hattielyons.md

   detect and flag hallucinatory output in LLM systems.
 This project reflects my broader interest in building configurable, open-source research tools that improve the robustness and transparency of AI-driven workflows.
-motivation: I am interested in attending the US-RSE25 conference Building Engagement program because it directly aligns with my academic trajectory and my deep-seated interest in independent research and writing ethically-aligned, transparent code.
-  The program would give me an invaluable chance to develop my skills in collaborative software development, research, and sustainability.
-It would provide me with opportunities for mentorship, allowing me to grow academically and setting me up for future contributions to open-source, community-driven research software.
-I also really value how the Building Engagement program emphasizes connection, inclusion, and community building, not just technical skills.
 email: hlyons2@luc.edu
 citizenship_status: US Citizen
 academic_status: Master's Student